 - Shoes must tie, buckle or fit securely on the feet.
 Athletic shoes or Mary Jane style shoes are acceptable.
-Clogs, mules, platforms, open toes, sandals (including flip flop styles), and high heels are not to be worn.
-Ballet-style flats are acceptable only if they fit securely.
-Crocs-style shoes are acceptable ONLY on RELAXED DRESS days, if heel straps are in place. - Gym Shoes are required for PE class for ALL STUDENTS.
+Clogs, crocs, mules, platforms, open toes, sandals (including flip flop styles), and high heels are not to be worn.
+Ballet-style flats are acceptable only if they fit securely. - Gym Shoes are required for PE class for ALL STUDENTS.
 Gym shoes must have non-marking soles. - Snow boots are only appropriate before and after school.
 If weather requires snow boots to be worn, a second pair of appropriate shoes should be sent with the student to change into during the school day.